Measurement Guide: Feed Ingredients & Finished Feed

 Start scanning by operating the spectrometer directly or via the Guide App on your phone.
 The app will indicate how many scans are required.

-Keep the scan window and the rotator cup clean and dry to ensure a flawless measurement.
-When needed, use soft gauze and alcohol like ethanol or isopropanol for cleaning.
+Ensure that the scan window of the PAL Two spectrometer is clean.
+Use soft gauze and alcohol like ethanol or isopropanol for cleaning.

-In the Guide App, select the application that matches your sample, then switch on the rotator.
+Open the Guide App and select the application that matches your sample type.

 Start scanning by operating the spectrometer directly or via the Guide App on your phone.
 The app will indicate how many scans are required.